Instagram is a must-have for ecommerce brands.

 By making your offer exciting, you’ll be able to reach new people who’ve never heard of your brand before.
 Here are some of the different types of contests that you can run on the platform:

-- Like/comment to win: This one of the most common contests and the easiest to implement.
-Simply ask your followers to like or comment in exchange to win a prize.
+• Like/comment to win: This is one of the most common contests and the easiest to implement.
+Ask your followers to like or comment in exchange for winning a prize.

-- Tag a friend: Another simple contest to run that consists of asking followers to tag their friend in the comment.
-This type of giveaway is great for spreading awareness and let people know of your brand.
+• Tag a friend: Another simple contest asks followers to tag their friends in the comments.
+This type of giveaway is excellent for spreading awareness and letting people know about your brand.

 Keep Track of Analytics